 John Cayley directs Digital Language Arts at Brown and Robert Coover is emeritus faculty.

-In addition, Literary Arts has established a graduate track designed to give students the opportunity to explore interdisciplinary methods and issues.
+Literary Arts has established a graduate track designed to give students the opportunity to explore interdisciplinary methods and issues.
 For those who apply to work as Cross-Disciplinary MFA candidates, the program faculty anticipates that these practitioners will have work that incorporates materials from a discipline other than writing, such as music, visual art, or performance art.

 Cross-Disciplinary faculty: John Cayley and Thalia Field